Universal Approximation of Linear Time-Invariant (LTI) Systems through RNNs: Power of Randomness in Reservoir Computing: Reservoir Optimization

-\end{thm} This bound follows directly from substituting Eq.~\eqref{eq:error_mid} and Eq.~\eqref{eq:derivative_mid} in Eq.~\eqref{eq:error_bound_expression} of Proposition~\ref{prop1}.
-Note that a tighter bound on the true maximum error $\varepsilon_{(2)}^{(\mathrm{max})}$ can be obtained by evaluating the RHS of Eq.~\eqref{eq:error_bound_expression} at an $\alpha=\alpha^*$ that is closer to the true maximizing point $\alpha_{(\mathrm{max})}$ compared to the mid-point $\alpha = \beta$.
+\end{thm} This result follows from directly substituting Eq.~\eqref{eq:error_mid} and Eq.~\eqref{eq:derivative_mid} in Eq.~\eqref{eq:error_bound_expression} of Proposition~\ref{prop1}.
+Note that a tighter bound on the true maximum error $\varepsilon_{(2)}^{(\mathrm{max})}$ can be obtained by evaluating the RHS of Eq.~\eqref{eq:error_bound_expression} at an $\alpha=\alpha^*$ that is closer to the true maximizing point $\alpha_{(\mathrm{max})}$, instead of at the mid-point $\alpha = \beta_c$.
 However, it can be shown that such a tighter bound also exhibits a minimum dependence of $\Delta^4$.
-With either upper bound, the conclusion is that the worst-case projection error in $\mathcal{R}$ obeys a $\Delta$-power scaling law with the minimum exponent $4$ and no lower than that, i.e., the error scales as at least $\Delta^4$, which is a significant definitive result.
-Recognizing that $\Delta \, \propto \, \frac{1}{M}$, where $M$ is the number of neurons in the reservoir, Theorem~\ref{thm:training_loss_scaling_law} provides us with a practical scaling law for the ESN training loss, i.e., $\varepsilon_{(2)}^{(\mathrm{max})}\: \propto \: \frac{1}{M^4}$.
-This is a strong statement which directly relates the extent to which the training loss can be lowered by increasing the number of reservoir neurons $M$.
-Such a direct scaling relationship is currently missing for more traditional neural network architectures.
+With either upper bound, the conclusion is that the worst-case projection error in $\mathcal{R}$ obeys a scaling law versus $\Delta$ with the minimum exponent $4$ and no lower than that, i.e., the error scales at least as $\Delta^4$, which is a significant result.

-With an expression for an upper bound on the worst-case projection error derived as in Theorem~\ref{thm:training_loss_scaling_law}, the optimization problem of Eq.~\eqref{eq:final_optimization_objective} now translates to ensuring the leading term in the upper bound expression stays the same across all neighborhoods $\mathcal{R}$ in $(-\alpha_0,\alpha_0)$, i.e., across $\beta \in (-\alpha_0,\alpha_0)$.
-This implies that for a given mid-point $\beta$ of two ESN poles, the spacing $\Delta(\beta)$ must be chosen according to